ckurdziel/ckurdziel.github.com/about.md

 I've been fortunate to learn from a supportive bunch of people in tech (most of whom I met on Twitter) and went to school at [Vanderbilt][4] and [Cornell][5].
 I also worked in [healthcare][7] for a few years.

 I'm a native New Yorker, have lived in 6 states and been to all 50.
-I'm also a gamer, golfer, guitarist and geek.
-I love memes, mountains, metal, music, and all sorts of the mayhem associated with this crazy city.
-But I obviously don't love alliteration.
+I occasionally play DOTA2, so if you play, hit me up on Twitter for a game!

 ### How & Why I Work